 Divorce is a complex process for all involved.
-Each state has its own unique approaches to divorce, making it even more challenging to know what you should expect.
+Each state has unique approaches to divorce, making knowing what you should expect even more challenging.
 However, experienced attorneys knowledgeable in Iowa family law can help demystify any confusion related to marriage dissolution.
 That’s why Family Law Solutions of Iowa is here to explain the basics of Iowa divorce.

 Divorce provides a permanent, legal resolution to marriage.
-All issues such as child support and alimony payments are hashed out before the final divorce decree from the courts.
-You still have to wait a minimum of 90 days for the court to grant your request, and you still may have to attend counseling.
+All issues, such as child support and alimony payments, are hashed out before the final divorce decree from the courts.
+You still have to wait at least 90 days for the court to grant your request, and you may still have to attend counseling.

 Grounds for Divorce

-When filing for a divorce, you may think that there has to be a specific reason to prove why the marriage needs to end.
+When filing for a divorce, you may think there must be a specific reason to prove why the marriage must end.
 However, Iowa is a no-fault state.
-What this means is that the couple does not have to state a specific reason for divorce.
-Instead, they just have to cite that there are irreconcilable differences in the marriage.
+This means the couple does not have to state a specific reason for divorce.
+Instead, they have to cite irreconcilable differences in the marriage.
 To learn more about the grounds of divorce, check out our blog here.

 Options for Divorce